andreaDiClaudio/docker_project/README.md

 Make sure you have the following installed:
 - Docker
 - Docker Compose
-- Docker daemon must be running on your machine.
+- Docker daemon must be running on your machine
+- A MongoDB instance should be up and running locally

 ## Docker Compose